msetkin/sample-databricks-python/README.md

 # Introduction

 This educational repository is designed to demonstrate best engineering practices in a notebook-centric project using PySpark and Databricks.
-The focus is on building and managing DLT (Delta Live Tables) pipelines that process a publicly available New York taxi "data product."
+The focus is on building and managing DLT (Delta Live Tables) pipelines that process a publicly available New York taxi "data product".

 ## Project Structure

 The repository is organized as follows:
-**.dbx**: Contains the project deployment endpoint configuration used by the Databricks deployment framework [DBX](https://dbx.readthedocs.io/en/latest/).
+- **.dbx**: Contains the project deployment endpoint configuration used by the Databricks deployment framework [DBX](https://dbx.readthedocs.io/en/latest/).
-**.github/workflows**: Holds GitHub Actions workflow files, including `cd.yml` for continuous deployment and `ci.yml` for continuous integration.
+- **.github/workflows**: Holds GitHub Actions workflow files, namely the CI and CD pipelines.
-**conf**: Contains configuration files for the deployment of DLT pipelines used during the deployment of the pipelines by DBX (`deployment.yml`), and and the physical parametrisation values for the tasks to be able to operate in cross environment deployments (`tasks/jinja-vars.yml`).
+- **conf**: Contains configuration files for the deployment of DLT pipelines used during the deployment of the pipelines by DBX (`deployment.yml`), and and the physical parametrisation values for the tasks to be able to operate in cross-environmental deployments (`tasks/jinja-vars.yml`).

 **python_helper**: This directory includes Python packages and modules used in the project.